OCA/py3o.template/docs/source/templating.rst

 * Make the 2nd argument (currency) optional.
 When not displaying the currency symbol, no need to provide a currency.

+Note: Specifying the "locale" kwarg is recommended; otherwise the default system locale will be used.

 Their parameter docstring has been copied below.

 number